Velvetism

-Velvetism is the third studio album by American rap group Latino Velvet.
+Velvetism is the third studio album by American hip hop group Latino Velvet.
 It was released June 18, 2002 on Jay Tee's own label, 40 Ounce Records.
 The album was produced by Big Ice, Happy Perez, Johnny Z, Oral Bee and Philly Blunt.
-Latino Velvet was composed of Jay Tee & Baby Beesh.
+Latino Velvet was composed of Jay Tee and Baby Beesh at the time.
 Frost and Don Cisco both make multiple guest appearances on this album, as well as several other artists.